 5. CryptoPunk #7523: $11.7 million (4700 ETH)

-The original minter of #7523, Straybits, and the Punk’s second-ever collector, Sillytuna (who supplied it for auction), are both prominent parts of the NFT community.
-As a result, the sale was seen as a huge win for the NFT ecosystem and also as a major push towards mainstream NFT adoption.
+Why it’s valuable: The original minter of #7523, Straybits, and the Punk’s second-ever collector, Sillytuna (who supplied it for auction), are both prominent parts of the NFT community.
+As a result, the sale was seen as a huge win for the NFT ecosystem and also as a major push toward mainstream NFT adoption.

 3. Beeple, Human One: $28.9 million (4700 ETH)

+Why it’s valuable: Human One is an NFT like no other.
+As the first-ever physical piece from the acclaimed artist, both the NFT and the electronic sculpture went up to auction as a single lot.
 Considering the massive sale of Beeple’s Everydays (also on this list), many were unsure what this new, constantly-evolving digital masterpiece would fetch at auction.
-Yet, as Christie’s has continued to help legitimize NFTs as true works of art, it’s no wonder that Beeple’s HUMAN ONE would be second only to Beeple himself in 2021.
+Yet, as Christie’s has continued to help legitimize NFTs as true works of art, it’s no wonder that Beeple’s Human One would be second only to Beeple himself in 2021.

-In February of 2022, Julian Assange and Pak’s Clock NFT became the second-most expensive single NFT ever sold.
+Sale details: In February 2022, Julian Assange and Pak’s Clock became the second-most expensive single NFT ever sold.
 The NFT depicts a timer that counts the number of days Assange has spent in prison.
-It was curated as part of Pak & Assange’s Censored collection, which also featured a dynamic open edition.
+It was curated as part of Pak and Assange’s Censored collection, which also featured a dynamic open edition.

 1. Beeple, Everydays: The First 5000 Days – $69.3 million (38525 ETH)

-Honorable mention for the most expensive NFT sales
+Honorable mentions for the most expensive NFT sales

 This list wouldn’t be complete without some Bored Apes.
 Ape #8817 raked in $3.4 million at a Sotheby’s Metaverse auction in October 2021.
 The Ape sports a wool turtleneck, rainbow spinner hat, and silver hoop earrings.